If you have lots of pictures that you want to rename, perhaps so that they have a standard, numbered name format:

 Alternatively, press Ctrl+A to select all of the pictures.

-Click Image ▸ Save as.
+Click Save as….
 A window with some filename options will appear (the picture, below, shows what this window looks like).

 The renamed pictures will be saved in the current folder by default.
 To save them elsewhere, change the Destination folder.